Optimization of Beyond Diagonal RIS: A Universal Framework Applicable to Arbitrary Architectures: Generalizations

+Substituting this optimal $v$ into the objective function of \eqref{effiency} yields half the square of the energy efficiency.
+Since the energy efficiency is nonnegative, maximizing it is equivalent to maximizing its square, hence \eqref{effiency} is equivalent to the original energy efficiency maximization problem. }

-where we consider the total transmit power constraint at the BS.
-The sum-rate expression in the objective function can further be simplified as in \eqref{FP:sumrate}, enabling the application of an efficient ADMM framework.
-The corresponding algorithm differs from \eqref{ppADMM} mainly in the formula of the $\bW$-subproblem and the inclusion of an additional variable $Y$.
-Specifically, the $\bW$-subproblem has a quartic objective function and a quadratic transmit power constraint, which is different from the QCQP in \eqref{subW}.
-Nonetheless, it can still be efficiently solved using a bisection search.
-We omit the details for brevity.
-The variable $Y$ is updated in closed-form at each iteration as where $\tilde{R}(\y,\boldsymbol{\gamma},\bW,\bU)$ is given in \eqref{FP:sumrate}.
+The sum-rate expression in the objective function can further be simplified as in \eqref{FP:sumrate}, enabling the application of an efficient ADMM framework {similar to \eqref{ppADMM}.
+The corresponding algorithm differs from \eqref{ppADMM} only in the formula of the $\bW$-subproblem and the inclusion of an additional variable $v$.
+At each iteration, the variable $v$ is updated in closed-form as in \eqref{update:v}, which is obtained by maximizing the objective function with all other variables fixed.
+Due to the additional power-consumption term in the objective function, the $\mathbf{W}$-subproblem involves a quartic objective function under the same quadratic transmit power constraint, and is therefore different from the QCQP in \eqref{subW}.
+Specifically, the $\bW$-subproblem takes the form

+where $\bQ$ and $\{\mathbf{c}_k\}$ are defined below \eqref{updatewk}.
+The above problem can still be efficiently solved using a one-dimensional bisection search.
+For brevity, we omit the detailed derivations here and refer interested readers to Appendix D of the supplemental material.}